 Does Australia Need a Bill of Rights?

 Rights are one of the most recognizable ethical tools of the modern world.
 They have increasingly dominated the way we think about our moral lives – as individuals as well as nations.
 To invoke a right is to claim an entitlement.
-A claim that “I have a right to X” will often trump other arguments.
-A right is an entitlement.
-A right entails a duty – the right to freedom of expression entails the duty not to impede expression.
-In theory, if not always in practice, rights have been very important in guaranteeing the dignity, self-determination of persons.
-They are important because they promote those conditions necessary for well being, for humans to flourish and for society to promote that flourishing.
+A claim that “I have a right to X” will often trump other arguments and interests.
+A right entails a duty – the right to freedom of expression entails a duty not to impede expression.
+In theory, if not always in practice, rights have been very important in guaranteeing the dignity and self-determination of persons.
+They are important because they promote those conditions necessary for well-being, for humans to flourish and for society to promote that flourishing.

-Australia is the only mature liberal democracy that does not have a charter or a bill of rights.
-Many feel that the introduction of constitutional rights is long overdue, yet others do not believe that a bill of rights is needed.
-In fact, many feel that such a bill might even be a hindrance to the administration of justice.
+Australia is the only mature liberal democracy that does not have such a charter.
+Many feel that the introduction of constitutional rights is long overdue, while others do not believe that a bill of rights is necessary.
+In fact, many feel that the explicit enumeration of basic freedoms might even be a hindrance to the administration of justice.
 This has manifested as a tension between ‘old constitutionalists’ who believe that the combined functions of the parliamentary and judicial system provide the best, most flexible, and most democratic protections for Australians, versus those who think that citizens’ fundamental rights should not be left up to the whims of lawmakers and judges.

-At the time Australia’s constitution was written, early in the twentieth century, having a bill of rights as part of the constitution was rejected.
+At the time Australia’s Constitution was written, early in the twentieth century, the inclusion of a bill of rights was rejected.
 It was argued that, in the words of former High Court Justice Michael Kirby, “a due process provision in such a bill of rights would undermine some of the discriminatory provisions of the law at that time.”
 Ultimately, it’s been the government’s legislative power which has expanded federal legislation and protected fundamental rights by creating specific statutes dealing with human rights questions or the removal of various kinds of discrimination.

-However, the argument that it would politicize the courts and allow too much power in the hands of judges, who are unelected and therefore not as accountable in the democratic system, may be losing ground.
+But the fear of politicizing the courts and granting outsized power to unelected (and thus unaccountable) judges appears to be losing ground.
 One contributing factor is this era of increased populism – that is, anti-establishment sentiment – from which Australia, following the results of the most recent election, is certainly not immune.
-In that vein, one could also add the erosion of public trust in democracy has been eroded through the influence of many different, powerful forces from corporate lobby groups to misinformation spread on social media.
+One might also add the erosion of public trust in democracy provoked by many different, powerful forces from corporate lobby groups to misinformation spread on social media.

 Democracies look after majorities.
-Democracies are good in looking after majorities… In America, if President Trump does something which is considered unjust, there is provision for the appeal to the federal courts and ultimately the Supreme Court.
+Democracies are good at looking after majorities… In America, if President Trump does something which is considered unjust, there is provision for the appeal to the federal courts and ultimately the Supreme Court.
 But in Australia we have very few weapons if politicians in the majority don’t feel it is a matter they are interested in or that there are no votes in it.

 There have been cases in Australia over recent years in which the government, for largely political reasons, has failed in its duty to treat all people with respect and dignity.
 A prominent example is Australia’s treatment of refugees, holding them in indefinite detention in substandard conditions.
 A bill of rights would ensure that basic protections, like the right to freedom from discrimination and freedom of expression, would be guaranteed for all.
 The vulnerable would be protected from the possibility of legislation taking away these necessary components for autonomy, self-determination, and self-respect.
-At their core, these rights communicate our convictions about principles like equality, justice and kindness, which is the essence of a good and free society.
+At their core, these rights communicate our convictions about principles like equality, justice, and kindness, the very essence of a good and free society.
 Perhaps it’s time they were explicitly articulated and collectively recognized.